datastax/nodejs-driver/etc/cassandra-driver.api.md

     constructor(long: Long__default);
 }

+// @public @deprecated
+export class WhiteListPolicy extends AllowListPolicy {
+    // @deprecated
+    constructor(childPolicy: LoadBalancingPolicy, allowList: Array<string>);
+}

 // Warnings were encountered during analysis:
 //
-// out/cassandra-rollup.d.ts:2995:9 - (ae-forgotten-export) The symbol "Keyspace" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:3018:13 - (ae-forgotten-export) The symbol "HashSet" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:3865:5 - (ae-forgotten-export) The symbol "AddressTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:3866:5 - (ae-forgotten-export) The symbol "EC2MultiRegionTranslator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:4549:9 - (ae-forgotten-export) The symbol "AddressResolver" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:7647:9 - (ae-forgotten-export) The symbol "EnumValue" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9348:13 - (ae-forgotten-export) The symbol "AllowListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9349:13 - (ae-forgotten-export) The symbol "DCAwareRoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9350:13 - (ae-forgotten-export) The symbol "DefaultLoadBalancingPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9352:13 - (ae-forgotten-export) The symbol "RoundRobinPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9353:13 - (ae-forgotten-export) The symbol "TokenAwarePolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9354:13 - (ae-forgotten-export) The symbol "WhiteListPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9357:13 - (ae-forgotten-export) The symbol "ReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9358:13 - (ae-forgotten-export) The symbol "ConstantReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9359:13 - (ae-forgotten-export) The symbol "ExponentialReconnectionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9362:13 - (ae-forgotten-export) The symbol "IdempotenceAwareRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9363:13 - (ae-forgotten-export) The symbol "FallthroughRetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9364:13 - (ae-forgotten-export) The symbol "RetryPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9367:13 - (ae-forgotten-export) The symbol "NoSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9368:13 - (ae-forgotten-export) The symbol "SpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9369:13 - (ae-forgotten-export) The symbol "ConstantSpeculativeExecutionPolicy" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9372:13 - (ae-forgotten-export) The symbol "TimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9373:13 - (ae-forgotten-export) The symbol "MonotonicTimestampGenerator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9401:13 - (ae-forgotten-export) The symbol "QueryOperator" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9408:13 - (ae-forgotten-export) The symbol "QueryAssignment" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9428:9 - (ae-forgotten-export) The symbol "Token" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9429:9 - (ae-forgotten-export) The symbol "TokenRange" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9444:13 - (ae-forgotten-export) The symbol "getCustomSerializers" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9446:13 - (ae-forgotten-export) The symbol "GraphTypeWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9448:13 - (ae-forgotten-export) The symbol "UdtGraphWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9449:13 - (ae-forgotten-export) The symbol "Edge" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9450:13 - (ae-forgotten-export) The symbol "Element" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9451:13 - (ae-forgotten-export) The symbol "Path" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9452:13 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9453:13 - (ae-forgotten-export) The symbol "Vertex" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9454:13 - (ae-forgotten-export) The symbol "VertexProperty" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9455:13 - (ae-forgotten-export) The symbol "asInt" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9456:13 - (ae-forgotten-export) The symbol "asDouble" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9457:13 - (ae-forgotten-export) The symbol "asFloat" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9458:13 - (ae-forgotten-export) The symbol "asTimestamp" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9459:13 - (ae-forgotten-export) The symbol "asUdt" needs to be exported by the entry point cassandra-rollup.d.ts
-// out/cassandra-rollup.d.ts:9482:13 - (ae-forgotten-export) The symbol "GraphResultSet" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:3133:9 - (ae-forgotten-export) The symbol "Keyspace" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:3156:13 - (ae-forgotten-export) The symbol "HashSet" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:4687:9 - (ae-forgotten-export) The symbol "AddressResolver" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:7787:9 - (ae-forgotten-export) The symbol "EnumValue" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9438:13 - (ae-forgotten-export) The symbol "QueryOperator" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9445:13 - (ae-forgotten-export) The symbol "QueryAssignment" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9465:9 - (ae-forgotten-export) The symbol "Token" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9466:9 - (ae-forgotten-export) The symbol "TokenRange" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9481:13 - (ae-forgotten-export) The symbol "getCustomSerializers" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9483:13 - (ae-forgotten-export) The symbol "GraphTypeWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9485:13 - (ae-forgotten-export) The symbol "UdtGraphWrapper" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9486:13 - (ae-forgotten-export) The symbol "Edge" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9487:13 - (ae-forgotten-export) The symbol "Element" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9488:13 - (ae-forgotten-export) The symbol "Path" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9489:13 - (ae-forgotten-export) The symbol "Property" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9490:13 - (ae-forgotten-export) The symbol "Vertex" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9491:13 - (ae-forgotten-export) The symbol "VertexProperty" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9492:13 - (ae-forgotten-export) The symbol "asInt" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9493:13 - (ae-forgotten-export) The symbol "asDouble" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9494:13 - (ae-forgotten-export) The symbol "asFloat" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9495:13 - (ae-forgotten-export) The symbol "asTimestamp" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9496:13 - (ae-forgotten-export) The symbol "asUdt" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9519:13 - (ae-forgotten-export) The symbol "GraphResultSet" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9544:13 - (ae-forgotten-export) The symbol "DateRange" needs to be exported by the entry point cassandra-rollup.d.ts
+// out/cassandra-rollup.d.ts:9545:13 - (ae-forgotten-export) The symbol "DateRangeBound" needs to be exported by the entry point cassandra-rollup.d.ts

 // (No @packageDocumentation comment for this package)